capprogram/2021bootcamp/git-tutorial/00-contents.md

 Note `user.name` is not your GitHub username but rather your name.

 (Our git tutorial assumes you will use nano as your editor.
-If you accidentally have another text editor, such as vi, set as your default and would like to switch to use nano, you can use the command `git config --global core.editor "nano"`.
-Alternatively, to use emacs or some other plain text editor as your default, just type the same command except replace the name at the end. e.g. `git config --global core.editor "emacs"`
+If you accidentally have another text editor, such as vi, set as your default and would like to switch to use nano, you can use the command `git config --global core.editor "nano"`.)

 You can check what you’ve done with